O-Hahn/node-red-contrib-objectstore/README.md

 ```sh
         npm install node-red-contrib-objectstore
 ```
+This node was tested under Nodejs V4.x LTS and NPM 2.x on NodeRed.

 ## Usage
 -----

 Provides a few nodes to easily manage the containers and objects for the <a href="http://bluemix.net" target="_new">IBM Bluemix</a> Object Storage service.
-Your can specify the credentials from the Service if you run local on a device (e.g. Raspberry Pi with the provided credentials) or it will use the VCAP_SERVICES.
+Your can specify the credentials from the Service if you run local on a device (e.g. Raspberry Pi with the provided credentials) or it will use the VCAP_SERVICES on Bluemix.

 There are two regions (access points) supported:
 - https://dal.objectstorage.open.softlayer.com
 - https://lon.objectstorage.open.softlayer.com

-This node helps to deliver images (up to 5MB) as a payload via the REST API Interface of Swift.
+This node helps to deliver images and audio files as a payload (up to 5MB) via the REST API Interface of Swift.

 ### Object Storage Put